HIV prevalence among key populations (A-E)

 A. HIV prevalence among sex workers.

-B. HIV prevalence among men who have sex with men.
+B. HIV prevalence among gay men and other men who have sex with men.

 C. HIV prevalence among people who inject drugs.

 D. HIV prevalence among transgender people.